mzet-/z-field-manual/README.md

 Out:
-hostsUp.txt - initial list of alive IPs discovered in tested scope allServices.txt - initial list of port numbers that were discovered in tested scope
+hostsUp.txt - initial list of alive IPs discovered in tested scope allPorts.txt - initial list of port numbers that were seen opened in tested scope

-0.
-1.
-2.
-3.
-...
 ```

 One-time host sweeps: